 The first was held at the Newcombe Tennis Ranch in New Braunfels TX, February 17-20.
 Keynote: Keith Kron, Director of the Transitions Office and former Director of the UUA Office of BGLT Concerns.
 Theresa Novak, Minister Emerita of the UU Church of Ogden UT, shared her Odyssey.

-The four-day, three-night conference included stories from living pioneers of the LGBTQIA movement, workshops, and other activities.
-UUMA members and partners of retirement age could register for the full conference even if they are not formally retired.
-Ministers, aspirants, and partners of any age were also invited to register for the main program day.
+Both four-day, three-night conferences included stories from living pioneers of the LGBTQIA movement, workshops, and other activities.
+Attendees were UURMaPA members, UUMA members and partners of retirement age, and (for the main program day) ministers, aspirants, and partners of any age.

 The project is supported in part by a grant from the UU Funding Program.